kibblewhite/HashiVaultCs/README.md

 - With the same userpass vault token, use the role-id and the secret-id to login under the approle authentication method and get a another token which can be then used to read from the kv secrets store.
 - Finally read values from the kv secrets engine store.

-To check out some sample code, just head over to the unit test(s) to see this in action, though there they are not complete yet.
+To check out some sample code, just head over to the unit test(s) to see this in action, though they are not yet 100% completed.

-In the mean while I'll try to improve the documentation on how to use the code, and place it into a ```README.md``` (not yet created) inside of the ```Client``` project folder.

-Even if people don't end up using any of the code, I hope that the documentation below is enough to get the newer amongst us started with HashiCorp Vault (https://www.vaultproject.io/)
+I hope that the documentation below is enough to get the newer amongst us started with HashiCorp Vault (https://www.vaultproject.io/)

 I took inspiration from this article to get me started: https://www.infoq.com/articles/creating-http-sdks-dotnet-6/